 If you’ve heard of Profit First before you may have heard people rave about it and how brilliant it is.
 But what is it actually all about and how does it work?
-In this post I’ll explain what Profit First is and how I’ve set it up for Every September.
+In this post I’ll explain what Profit First is and how I’ve set it up for my business.

 In a nutshell, it’s a fantastic method to manage money in your business – buy the book and get it set up for your business!

 Profit First is just brilliant.
 It’s a method created by Mike Michalowicz who has also conveniently written it all down in his book, Profit First.
 If you are interested in using this method in your business I highly recommend you buy the book to set up Profit First fully.
 I’m not going to rehash it here because it’s all in the book.
 Here’s a quick summary though:

 When you see that Chapter 1 of the book is called ‘Your business is an out-of-control cash-eating monster’ it will give you a bit of a clue what it’s all about!

 Profit First turns traditional accounting on its head.
 Non Profit First businesses use the traditional method which is sales – expenses = profit.
 Profit First works differently: